Create Your First Amazon EBS Import Job

 In the file, replace all text in brackets with the appropriate values.
 Delete any unused optional lines.

-Provide your Access Key ID and the name of the existing Amazon S3 bucket for logging.
+Provide the name of the existing Amazon S3 bucket for logging.
+For the

 For more information about manifest file options, see Manifest File Options Reference.